axeptio/tcf-ios-sdk/README.md

 # AxeptioSDK

-The Axeptio SDK for iOS apps implements, ask and collect consent from the user in the UserDefaults based on the [IAB Requirements](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#in-app-details)
+The Axeptio SDK for iOS apps implements, ask and collect consent from the user

-## Author
-Axeptio

-## License
-AxeptioSDK is available under the MIT license.
-See the LICENSE file for more information.

 ## Supported Standards
 The Axeptio CMP SDK for iOS supports the following standards: